The fudgiest, gooey gluten-free brownies you’ll ever taste. Also, embedded with chunks of pecans and topped with a simple peanut butter caramel.

 - Gluten-free and vegan

 The fudgiest, gooey gluten-free brownies you'll ever taste.
-Also, embedded with chunks of pecans and topped with a simple almond butter caramel.
+Also, embedded with chunks of pecans and topped with a simple peanut butter caramel.

 - ¼ cup maple syrup